fondazione-golinelli/u-mano/umano/tools/camera_stream/README.md

 </pre>

-Then open two browser window at http://localhost:5000 and http://localhost:5001 to have som fun :)
+Then open two browser window at http://localhost:5000 and http://localhost:5001 to have some fun :)